MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-dotnet-migrate.md

 > [!Tip]
 > Our product group is actively seeking feedback on this documentation.
 Provide feedback to otel@microsoft.com or see the [Support](#support) section.

+## Frequently asked questions

+#### Can I get live metrics for console and worker service applications?

+We recommend the Azure.Monitor.OpenTelemetry.Exporter for console and worker service applications, which does not include live metrics.

 ## Support

 ### [ASP.NET Core](#tab/aspnetcore)